OlvynChuru/Improved-Heart-Of-Fury-Mode/BetterHOF/BetterHOFReadme.txt

 ENRAGE: The character becomes enraged for 1 turn.
 While enraged, all slashing, piercing, and crushing damage dealt by the character is increased by 50%, but all physical damage taken by the character is also increased by 50%.
 The character also becomes immune to charm, confusion, fear, feeblemind, hold, imprisonment, level drain, maze, stun, and sleep.

+Berserkers also can no longer wear medium or heavy armor.
+Being tanky isn't their specialty.

 Wizard Slayers now gain +5% magic resistance per level and can use certain magic items whose purpose is largely to protect against magic (e.g. Potions of Magic Protection/Blocking/Shielding).

 The Kensai Kai ability now lasts a number of seconds equal to the character's Wisdom.
 Also, Kensai can now wear bracers and gauntlets.
 Their bonuses to hit and damage rolls keep increasing up to level 48.